egomobile/gonvironment/README.md

 ## Contribution

-Please contact me at zulfiqarjunejo@live.com or open issues in this repository.
+First [open an issue](https://github.com/egomobile/gonvironment/issues) in this repository.